 The Compensation and Stock Option Committee reviews executive compensation levels for its Executive Officers on an annual basis to ensure that they remain competitive within the beverage industry.
-The overall value of the compensation package for an Executive Officer is based upon the achievement of certain Company and individual performance goals which are established by the Compensation and Stock Option Committee, in consultation with the Chief Executive Officer and the Board.
+The overall value of the compensation package for an Executive Officer is determined by the Compensation and Stock Option Committee, in consultation with the Chief Executive Officer and the Board.
+The factors considered by the Compensation and Stock Option Committee include those related to both the overall performance of the Company and the individual performance of the Executive Officer.
 Consideration is also given to comparable compensation data for individuals holding similarly responsible positions at other and peer group companies in determining appropriate compensation levels.

-With respect to long-term incentive compensation to be awarded to Executive Officers, the Company maintains three equity based plans: (a) a 1991 Omnibus Incentive Stock Option Plan, (b) a 1995 Special Stock Option Plan and (c) a 1997 Key Employee Equity Partnership Program (each plan to be discussed in more detail below).
+With respect to long-term incentive compensation to be awarded to Executive Officers, the Company maintains three equity based plans: (a) a 1991 Omnibus Incentive Plan, (b) a Special Stock Option Plan and (c) a Key Employee Equity Partnership Program (each plan to be discussed in more detail below).
 The timing, amount and form of awards under these plans for each of the Executive Officers is made at the discretion of the Compensation and Stock Option Committee based on recommendations of the Chief Executive Officer.
 Any such awards are granted only upon the written approval of the Compensation and Stock Option Committee.
-No stock based awards or other equity rights have ever been granted to Mr. Nick A. Caporella since the Company's inception.
+No stock based awards or other equity rights have been granted to Mr. Nick A. Caporella since the Company's inception.